aghtetnyein/node-express-prismaORM/README.md

 # Connect with your db
- Markup : - Copy .env.example to .env in your project folder
+- Copy .env.example to .env in your project folder
 - Edit DATABASE_URL with yours